IMERSS/inat-components/README.md

 scripts to scrape iNat data and store it in JSON files for use by the front-end components (`@imerss/inat-components-utils`).
 See below for an explanation of why that's necessary.

-You have a choice with the front-end components to displa
+You have a choice with the front-end components to display any of four pieces of information:
+- recent observations
+- common taxa
+- most favourited
+- general summary (graph)

+The main TaxonPanel component displays the information in tabbed format.
+Everything from text, labels and styles can be customized, including which tabs appear.

 ### Demo